Canon 1D Mark IV vs Nikon D1

 Of the two cameras under consideration, the Canon 1D Mark IV features an APS-H sensor and the Nikon D1 an APS-C sensor.
 The sensor area in the D1 is 29 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.3 and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 16MP, the 1D Mark IV offers a higher resolution than the D1 (2.6MP), but the 1D Mark IV has smaller individual pixels (pixel pitch of 5.70μm versus 11.93μm for the D1).
 However, the 1D Mark IV is a somewhat more recent model (by 10 years and 4 months) than the D1, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

-For most cameras, data on sensor performance has been reported by DXO Mark.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+For many cameras, data on sensor performance has been reported by DXO Mark.
+This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.